jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Account-Preparation-Linux.md

 If you purchase the monthly package instance, as the pay-in-advance mode is adopted, you will need to pay the full cost of the selected instance configuration for a specified life cycle, so you will need sufficient account balance (cash balance + amount of available coupons) or choose a third party payment to complete the payment at the time of payment.

 For more information about billing rules, please refer to [Virtual Machines Billing Rules](../Pricing/Billing-Rules.md);
-If you want to know the specific cost for different configurations, different billing modes, and different purchase durations, you can go to [Price Calculator][1] for cost estimation.
+If you want to know the specific cost for different configurations, different billing modes, and different purchase durations, you can go to [Price Calculator](https://www.jdcloud.com/calculator/calHost)for cost estimation.

 ## Related Reference
 [Register JD Cloud](https://accounts.jdcloud.com/p/regPage?source=jdcloud&ReturnUrl=%2f%2fuc.jdcloud.com%2fpassport%2fcomplete%3freturnUrl%3d//www.jdcloud.com/)

 [Real-name Verification](../../../User-Service/Real-Name-Verification/Real-Name-Verification.md)